mournfully/patched-void-surface-kernel/README.md

 ./xbps-src binary-bootstrap
 ```

-In this folder, copy `srcpkgs/linux5.18` to `srcpkgs/linux-surface`.
+In this folder, make a copy of `srcpkgs/linux5.18` and rename it `srcpkgs/linux-surface`.
 This new package title will be henceforth referred to as `<pkgname>` and the directory you've created above I would now call `srcpkgs/<pkgname>`

 Edit the template and change the `pkgname` variable to reflect your directory title
 (`pkgname=linux5.18` -> `pkgname=linux-surface`)